Prof. Dr. Markus Gangl

 Before that, she studied Political Science at the Otto-Suhr-Institut in Berlin.

-He acquired his bachelor’s degree in Sociology (with a minor in Education) also at the Goethe University Frankfurt.
+He acquired his bachelor’s degree in Sociology (with a minor in Education) at the Goethe University Frankfurt.

 Former Team Members